Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Conclusions and Summary

 \begin{itemize} \item Increasing $q$ extends the duration of the pre-inspiral mass transfer phase, weakens the inspiral, and leads to wider final orbital separations.
 Some of these quantities, with the exception of final separation, are not converged with respect to simulation resolution.
-However, increasing the resolution meaningfully is excessively expensive computationally. \item We expect that binary interactions with high $q$ values would be even more stable in nature, with even longer pre-inspiral timescales, although the final separation would be similar to the one obtained here. \item For sufficiently high $q$, the classical CE inspiral might be entirely avoided, suggesting that the envelope of the donor could be unbound through sustained, stable mass loss rather than dynamical orbital decay. \item Final orbital separations, even for large $q$ values are of the order of 50--100~\rs, still smaller than the range of semi-major axis of post-RGB and post-AGB binaries (100--1000~\rs). \item We do not witness the formation of a post-CE, circumbinary disc through mass ejection via $L_2$.
+However, increasing the resolution meaningfully is excessively expensive computationally. \item We expect that binary interactions with high $q$ values would be even more stable in nature, with even longer pre-inspiral timescales, although the final separation would be similar to the one obtained here. \item For sufficiently high $q$, the classical CE inspiral might be entirely avoided, suggesting that the envelope of the donor could be unbound through sustained, stable mass loss rather than dynamical orbital decay. \item Final orbital separations, even for large $q$ values are of the order of 50--100~\rs, or periods of 30--120 days, still generally smaller than the range of semi-major axes and periods of post-RGB and post-AGB binaries. \item We do not witness the formation of a post-CE, circumbinary disc through mass ejection via $L_2$.
 Tabulated equation of state simulations unbind all the $L_2$ ejecta, while ideal gas simulations result in only about half of the $L_2$ ejecta remaining bound to the system.
-In both cases, however, the mass ejected during and after the inspiral, tends to sweep away any low mass disc that may have formed just before. \item In all simulations a fraction of the envelope remains bound to the system and we calculate that it will fall back towards the binary forming a disk at 0.5-5~au in a few hundreds to thousands of years.
-Its mass is from a few hundreds to a few tens of a solar mass, depending on the equation of state.
-The discs will then likely spread further by viscous torques in a relatively short time.
-Such discs may develop characteristics that are in line to those of post-RGB/AGB binaries. \item Our findings suggest that high mass ratios at the time of the interaction may help to provide ideal conditions for a weakened CE that results in wider binaries with circumbinary discs; however, this alone is unlikely to be the solution to the formation of the entire class.
+In both cases, however, the mass ejected during and after the inspiral, tends to sweep away any low mass disc that may have formed just before. \item In all simulations a fraction of the envelope remains bound to the system and we calculate that it will fall back towards the binary forming a disc that spans 15--4000~\rs\ (0.1 -- 20~au) for ideal gas simulations, and 25--750~\rs\ (0.1 -- 3.5~au), for tabulated EoS simulations, in a time frame between a tenth of a year and 1000 years, with the bulk of the bound mass returning within a year.
+A further 10-100 years may be needed to viscously spread the disc further.
+Such discs may develop characteristics that are in line to those surrounding post-RGB/AGB binaries. \item Our findings suggest that high mass ratios at the time of the interaction may help to provide ideal conditions for a weakened CE that results in wider binaries with circumbinary discs; however, this alone is unlikely to be the solution to the formation of such observed systems.
 In a second paper, we will investigate the effect of mass ratio on AGB, instead of RGB stars which, with their lighter envelope may exhibit even weaker interactions. \item Finally, we start to see a behaviour that is critically different from a CE inspiral, only for our $q = 1.5$ simulation.
 This ratio may be reduced if we could simulate a more realistic stellar surface, where rapid cooling may stabilise the mass transfer and avoid the CE for lower values of $q$. \end{itemize}